 Ligonier is a very small borough located in the state of Pennsylvania.
-With a population of 1,540 people and three constituent neighborhoods, Ligonier is the 667th largest community in Pennsylvania.
-Ligonier has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 1,515 people and three constituent neighborhoods, Ligonier is the 667th largest community in Pennsylvania.

-Ligonier is a decidedly white-collar borough, with fully 86.17% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Ligonier is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Ligonier who work in office and administrative support (13.83%), sales jobs (12.23%), and healthcare (11.84%).
+Ligonier is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Ligonier is a borough of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Ligonier who work in healthcare (11.51%), office and administrative support (11.22%), and sales jobs (10.37%).

-Overall, Ligonier’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Ligonier’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Ligonier is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Ligonier in 2010 was $32,719, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $130,876 for a family of four.
+The per capita income in Ligonier in 2010 was $33,283, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $133,132 for a family of four.
 However, Ligonier contains both very wealthy and poor people as well.

 The people who call Ligonier home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ligonier residents report their race to be White.
-Important ancestries of people in Ligonier include Irish, English, Italian, and Scottish.
+Important ancestries of people in Ligonier include German, Irish, English, Italian, and Polish.

 The most common language spoken in Ligonier is English.
-Other important languages spoken here include Greek and Spanish.
+Other important languages spoken here include Italian and Polish.